PSYCHIATRIC rOTATION

 Rotation Calendar

-• The neurology resident should function as a member of the psychiatry consult liaison team and the team patient care and didactics take priority over any other activities.
+The neurology resident should function as a member of the psychiatry consult liaison team.
+Patient care and didactics take priority over any other activities.

-• With the exception of their once a week Continuity Clinic, the Neurology residents will follow the same schedule as the psychiatry residents while on the rotation.
+With the exception of once-a-week Continuity Clinic, the neurology residents will follow the same schedule as the psychiatry residents while on the rotation.

 consults